cairo-book/cairo-book/src/ch02-05-control-flow.md

 Executing this program will not print the value of `i` when it is equal to `5`.

 > When defining `break` or `continue` conditions in loops, it is better design to avoid comparison operators.
-Indeed, it is much cheaper to check if `i == 11` instead of `i > 10`, because comparison operators involve additionnal Cairo steps related to `range_check` Cairo-VM builtin usage.
+Indeed, it is much cheaper to check if `i == 11` instead of `i > 10`, because comparison operators involve additional Cairo steps related to `range_check` Cairo-VM builtin usage.

 The best configuration, if possible, is to start from the latest index + 1, decrement `i`, and check `i == 0`.
 The previous example can be optimized as follows: